cchitsiang/awesome-stars/topics.md

 - [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.
 - [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.
 - [alibaba/lightproxy](https://github.com/alibaba/lightproxy) - 💎 Cross platform Web debugging proxy
-- [oliverschwendener/ueli](https://github.com/oliverschwendener/ueli) - Keystroke launcher for Windows and macOS
+- [oliverschwendener/ueli](https://github.com/oliverschwendener/ueli) - Keystroke launcher for Windows, macOS and Linux
 - [frappe/books](https://github.com/frappe/books) - Free Accounting Software
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
 - [antonreshetov/massCode](https://github.com/antonreshetov/massCode) - This repository is outdated and no longer maintained.
 A new version of massCode is available! https://github.com/massCodeIO/massCode.
 A free and open source code snippets manager for developers.